clifford-fra/GoogleRecaptchav2/README.md

 This component was developed by me, because I want to avoid any spam or brute force attacks on my flow, that is deployed with Lightning Out on an external page and on a community.

 ## Basic Concept
 The flow component actually relies on three parts: An aura component, an HTML static resource and an Apex class.
 The aura component embeds the static resource as an iframe.
 The HTML file references the Google Recaptcha API and renders the Recaptcha.
-The iframe tells the aura component the current height and width of the content (e.g. recaptcha challenge) by using `Window.postMessage` and will also communicate the captcha response after the user completes the challenge.
+The iframe tells the aura component the current height and width of the content (e.g. recaptcha challenge) by using `Window.postMessage` and will also communicate the captcha response in the same way after the user completes the challenge.
 The aura component will take the token and call a method in the apex class, where the secret key is saved.
 The apex class will verify the token against the secret key in a callout to Google.
 If the verification is successful, the aura component will switch it's variable `isHuman` to `true` and let the user go to the next screen.

 ## Features